 - A. A site plan of the proposed development shall be prepared and approved by the Pembroke Planning Board.
-In addition to the information required in the site plan regulations, the plan shall show the location of the lease/rental lines and the pad sites; [Amended 3-13-2007 Town Meeting by Amendment No. 6] - B. A Manufactured Housing Park must consist, at a minimum, of at least three home sites and must situate the homes so that they have frontage along the park roadways; [Amended 3-13-2007 Town Meeting by Amendment No. 6] - C. The minimum lease/rental lot size, side, rear and front setback shall be 80% of the minimum lot area required under Column A, F, G, and H of § 143-21; - Any proposed site shall have frontage on a park roadway of at least 80% of the applicable lot frontage from Column B of § 143-21; - E. Minimum depth of site shall be 155 feet from centerline of park roadway; - F. At least 20% of the total tract area (of which at least 50% shall be free of wetland and free of land with 15% or greater land slopes) shall be set aside as common land; - G. Such common land shall be restricted to open space recreational uses such as totland park, playground, playfield, golf course, or conservation area and have suitable access to a street; - H. Such common land shall be permanently covenanted as required under the Town of Pembroke Site Plan Regulations; Editor's Note: See Ch.
+In addition to the information required in the site plan regulations, the plan shall show the location of the lease/rental lines and the pad sites; [Amended 3-13-2007 Town Meeting by Amendment No. 6] - B. A Manufactured Housing Park must consist, at a minimum, of at least three home sites and must situate the homes so that they have frontage along the park roadways; [Amended 3-13-2007 Town Meeting by Amendment No. 6] - C. The minimum lease/rental lot size, side, rear and front setback shall be 80% of the minimum lot area required under § 143-21 Table of Dimensional and Density Regulations; [Amended 3-12-2024 Town Meeting by Amendment No. 5] - D. Any proposed site shall have frontage on a park roadway of at least 80% of the applicable lot frontage from § 143-21 Table of Dimensional and Density Regulations; [Amended 3-12-2024 Town Meeting by Amendment No. 5] - E. Minimum depth of site shall be 155 feet from centerline of park roadway; - F. At least 20% of the total tract area (of which at least 50% shall be free of wetland and free of land with 15% or greater land slopes) shall be set aside as common land; - G. Such common land shall be restricted to open space recreational uses such as totland park, playground, playfield, golf course, or conservation area and have suitable access to a street; - H. Such common land shall be permanently covenanted as required under the Town of Pembroke Site Plan Regulations; Editor's Note: See Ch.
 203, Site Plan Review. - I. Each site shall be limited to a one-family detached manufactured house; - J. Park roadways shall be built to a minimum of Class C (local road) standards; (See Subdivision Regulations) Editor's Note: See Ch.
 205, Subdivision of Land. - K. (Reserved)

-Editor's Note: Former Subsection K, which provided for licensing requirements, was repealed 3-13-2007 by Amendment No. 5. - L. The Selectmen or their agent, Health Officer, and Fire Inspector shall inspect each manufactured housing park from time to time, at reasonable hours.
+Editor's Note: Former Subsection K, which provided for licensing requirements, was repealed 3-13-2007 by Amendment No. 5.

+L. The Selectmen or their agent, Health Officer, and Fire Inspector shall inspect each manufactured housing park from time to time, at reasonable hours.